kokoko3k/koko-aio-slang/docs.md

     .
 Offset
         This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to max

-**Bloom:**
+**Halo:**<br>
+    Emulates the effect of the brighter pixels reflected by the CRT glass<br>
+    that lights nearby zones (a sort of tight bloom).<br>
+    The light is meant to be spreaded in a way that it nulls the effect of the<br>
+    dark scanline parts, darklines and the RGB masks.<br>
+    So you can use this to restore the brightness and color saturation<br>
+    loss when using features like scanlines, darklines or RGB masks.<br>

+	Light up scanlines too:
+		Theoretically Halo have to be applied
+		"over" everything, because that is the way it works in nature.
+		But you can choose to cheat and instead apply scanlines over the halo instead.
+		Do this if you like much more pronunced scanlines, even at the price of some graphical artifacts visible on high contrasted areas.

+    Refer to "Glowing Input/power" for other parameters meaning.

+**Bloom:**<br>
-    Acts like Halo, but affects a much wider area and is more configurable.
+    Acts like Halo, but affects a much wider area and is more configurable.<br>
-    By using this effect and playing with its parameters, you can achieve funny or even artistic results.
+    By using this effect and playing with its parameters, you can achieve funny<br>
+    or even artistic results.<br>

     Final mix:
         Modulates between the original images and the bloomed one.